ZahirBilal/IrisRecognition-SiameseNeuralNetwork/README.md

 # IrisRecognition-SiameseNeuralNetwork

-In this project we propose a various of nueral networks architicture for Iris recognition We performed a one-shot multiple-ways (2, 4, 8, 16) learning on an IRIS images dataset.
+One-shot or few-shots learning is an approach that aims to clas- sify objects based on few amount of data.
+In this project we explore the approach of few-shots learning by utilizing a Siamese Neural Network (SNN).
+In order to evaluate the impact of diﬀerent archi- tectures of SNN on its performance, we implemented two basic models with several variations: Siamese Convolutional Neural Network (SCNN) and Siamese multi-layer perceptron (SMLP).
+Finally we compared the performance of the diﬀerent structures of the SNN based on a ranking metric.

+A SNN can be modelled using any of the conventional neural networks architectures.
+The determination of the most suitable neural networks archi- tectures with their optimal hyperparameters in a SNN is usually dependant on the desired application and the the dataset.
+In overall, researches about the diﬀerent architectures of the Siamese neural network have not attracted the interest of the machine learning community.
+This research is an attempt to pave the way to propose approaches to deal with the question: How would changes at the architectural level aﬀect the performance of the SNN?
+To fulﬁll this purpose, we investigated the performance of an IRIS recognition Siamese Neural Network.
+The architecture details of the network were: The structure of the SNN, number of layers, size of the kernel of the CNN layers, size of the ﬁnal embedding layer.
+Finally, we analyzed the performance of the diﬀerent implemented networks based on their learning behavior and accuracy.

 Dataset used for training and testing: MMUII
-Dataset used for further tesging: UBIRIS v2.0
+Dataset used for further testing: UBIRIS v2.0

-please check the script, the presentation and the report in the data_script branch for more details.
+please check the script, the presentation and the report for more details.

 brief explanation of the experiment: https://youtu.be/yHY5TXvVqpU

-prepared by: Zahir Bilal
+Author: Zahir Bilal